By Cat Salladin

 Twice-exceptionality refers to the coexistence of high intellectual or creative abilities with neurodivergence.
 This duality can make life both rewarding and challenging, as individuals may excel in certain areas while simultaneously struggling with aspects of daily life that others might find simple.
 For example, a twice-exceptional (2e) teenager might excel in advanced mathematics but struggle with executive functioning tasks such as organization, time management, or social interactions.

 Neurodiversity encompasses a wide range of neurological variations, including autism, ADHD, AuDHD dyslexia, and others.
 Each of these neurotypes has its own set of characteristics, strengths, and challenges.
-When combined with giftedness, the result is a unique profile that requires a nuanced understanding.
-Just because someone is gifted in one area, does not mean that they are not disabled in others.
-Their neurodivergences may create challenges that may be confusing for others to understand given their success in other areas.
+When combined with giftedness, the result is a unique profile requiring nuanced understanding.
+Just because someone is gifted in one area does not mean that they are not disabled in others.
+Their neurodivergence may create challenges that may be confusing for others to understand, given their success in other areas.

 Autistic individuals who are also gifted often experience the world in a much different way than their neurotypical counterparts, including gifted neurotypical individuals.
 They may have intense interests and exceptional abilities in certain areas, such as mathematics, music, or art, while also facing difficulties in social communication, sensory processing, adapting to changes in routine, or other areas that may impact their experiences in school, work, or social environments.
 This can lead to a complex interplay of strengths and challenges that can be difficult to navigate, particularly in environments that are not designed to accommodate their needs.